hisu66/vehicledetectionjsnn/README.md

-# vehicledetectionjsnn

-#Transportation System using Jetson Nano
+# Transportation System using Jetson Nano

 Vehicle and License Plate detection in real-time at ~40 FPS
 -----------------

-First, you need to install the libraries:
+Install the libraries:

 ```
 pip3 install -r requirements.txt
 ```

-And move to the vehicledetectionjsnn folder:
+Move to the main folder:

 ```
 cd vehicledetectionjsnn